RyanHPeterson20/COS/README.md

-# COS
+# LK COS
-Repo for Change of Support project work.
+LatticeKrig Change of Support project work.
+Also includes additional work on LatticeKrig (this is NOT the LatticeKrig repo.)